-Plastics injection molding
+Plastics injection molding Parts

-Compared with plastic injection molding, die castings are stronger, stiffer, more stable dimension, more heat resistant, and are far superior to plastics on a properties/cost basis.
+Compared with plastic injection molding Parts, die castings are the stronger, stiffer, more stable dimension, more heat resistant, and are far superior to plastics on a properties/cost basis.
 They help prevent radio frequency and electromagnetic emissions.
 For chrome plating, die castings are much superior to plastic.
 Die castings have a high degree of permanence under load when compared to plastics, are completely resistant to ultra-violet rays, weathering, and stress-cracking in the presence of various reagents.
 Manufacturing cycles for producing die castings are much faster than for plastic injection moldings.
-Plastics, however, may be cheaper on a unit volume basis, have color inherent properties which tend to eliminate finishing, are temperature sensitive, and are good electrical insulators.
+Plastics, however, may be cheaper on a unit volume basis, have colour inherent properties which tend to eliminate finishing, are temperature sensitive, and are good electrical insulators.

 Compared with sand castings, die castings require much less machining; can be made with thinner walls; can have all or nearly all holes cored to size; can be held within much closer dimensional limits; are produced more rapidly in dies which make thousands of die castings without replacement; do not require new cores for each casting; are easily provided with inserts die cast in place; have smoother surfaces and involve much less labor cost per casting.
 Sand castings, on the other hand, can be made from ferrous metals and from many non-ferrous alloys not suitable for die casting.
 Shapes not producible by die casting are available in sand castings; maximum size can be greater; tooling cost is often less and small quantities can be produced more economically.

-Compared with permanent mold castings, die castings can be made to closer dimensional limits and with thinner sections; holes can be cored; are produced at higher rates with less manual labor; have smoother surfaces and usually cost less per die casting.
+Compared with permanent mold castings, die castings can be made to closer dimensional limits and with thinner sections; holes can be cored; are produced at higher rates with less manual labour; have smoother surfaces and usually cost less per die casting.
 Permanent mold casting involves somewhat lower tooling costs; can be made with sand cores yielding shapes not available in die casting.

-Compared with forgings, die castings can be made more complex in shape and have shapes not forgeable; can have thinner sections; be held to closer dimensions and have coring not feasible in forgings.
+Compared with forgings, die castings can be made more complex in shape and have shaped not forgeable; can have thinner sections; be held to closer dimensions and have coring not feasible in forgings.
 Forgings, however, are denser and stronger than die castings; have properties of wrought alloys; can be produced in ferrous and other metals and in sizes not suitable for die castings.

 Compared with stamping, one die casting can often replace several parts.
 Die castings frequently require fewer assembly operations; can be held within closer dimensional limits; can have almost any desired variation in section thickness; involve less waste in scrap; are producible in more complex shapes and can be made in shapes not producible in stamped forms.
 Stamping, on the other hand, have properties of wrought metals; can be made in steel and in alloys not suitable for die casting; in their simpler forms, are produced more rapidly; and may weigh less than die castings.